eynlanzer/rails-api/README.md

 Esse projeto é uma REST API com Ruby on Rails que permite criar Locais e Estações.

-> This is a Ruby on Rails REST API that allows you to create Premises ans Stations.
+> This is a Ruby on Rails REST API that allows you to create Premises and Stations.

 ## Contato